-3We ask individuals about the euro-area debt-to-GDP ratio they expect in five years and the expected German inflation, on average, over the next five to ten years, therefore capturing the expected persistent impact of the treatments we consider.
+&lt;sup>3We ask individuals about the euro-area debt-to-GDP ratio they expect in five years and their expected German inflation, on average, over the next five to ten years, therefore capturing the expected persistent impact of the treatments we consider.

-Third, we investigate how these aggregate effects vary across individuals with different views on the euro-area fiscal space.
+We then investigate how these aggregate effects vary across individuals beliefs about the fiscal space.
 As discussed earlier, a fiscal-dominance logic implies that news leading to an increase in public debt ratios should be perceived as more inflationary by individuals who think that fiscal capacity is more stretched.
-Focusing on treatments informing about the French and Italian fiscal situations, we find that individuals who think that a default in the euro area is very likely increase their debt-to GDP ratio by about 11 percentage points and their inflation expectations by 16 basis points.
+Focusing on the French and Italian treatments, which have a clear positive impact on expected debt-to-GDP, we find that individuals who think that a default in the euro area is very likely increase their expected debt-to-GDP ratio by about 11 percentage points and their inflation expectations by 16 basis points on average over the next ten years.
 For these households, an increase in debt cannot be fully funded, and, consistent with the fiscal dominance mechanism, this lack of fiscal space implies some partial need to inflate debt away.
-By contrast, in response to the same treatments, individuals who think that a default is less than very likely report a larger increase in debt-to-GDP ratios, of about 14 percentage points, and a non-significant increase in their inflation expectations of about 4 basis points.
-For these households, an increase in debt can be accommodated by fiscal space, potentially because public spending generates resources due to non-Ricardian effects, leading to little or no supplementary inflation.
+By contrast, in response to the same treatments, individuals who think that a default is less than very likely report a larger increase in debt-to-GDP ratio expectations, of about 14 percentage points, but a non-significant increase in their inflation expectations of about 4 basis points on average over the next ten years.
+For these households, an increase in debt can be accommodated by fiscal space, potentially because public spending generates fiscal resources due to non-Ricardian effects, leading to little or no supplementary inflation.

-In sum, the positive mapping between debt-to-GDP ratios and inflation observed at the aggregate level is stronger for households that think a default is very likely, which should capture their view that euro-area fiscal capacity is more stretched than other households think.
-Notably, although individuals who think it is very likely that the ECB will not raise rates to help governments also expect higher debt-to-GDP ratios in reaction to the fiscal treatments, they do not significantly increase their inflation expectations.
+We further study the connection between inflation and debt expectations to determine whether households associate the inflationary effect of unfunded debt with the actions of the central bank.
+We find that individuals who think it is very likely that the ECB will not raise rates to help governments also expect higher debt-to-GDP ratios in reaction to the fiscal treatments.
+However, they do not significantly increase their inflation expectations.
 Therefore, households do not associate the potential inflationary impact of larger public debts with conventional interest rate decisions that the central bank would make to help governments relax their budget constraints.